Christopher S. Herrington,

-The Massey Building, Massey Annex, and adjacent small house are scheduled for demolition in 2018/2019.
+The Massey Building demolition and site restoration is anticipated to be complete in Fall 2020.
 A new master planning effort will include assessment of priority county uses for the site, including future criminal justice, public safety and human services’ needs, as well as coordination with the City of Fairfax and George Mason University.

 The last comprehensive master plan for the site was developed in 2002 as part of the Courthouse Expansion and Renovation project.
 It was amended in 2008 to include the Less Secure Shelter II.
 The new master plan will provide the county with a road map for future growth on the site in a logical and systematical development.
 The goal of the master plan is to take into account current development needs while keeping in mind and planning for future developments.